 As a regulated health professional, your confidentiality and privacy are protected.
 There are limits of confidentiality set by law, and we will review them in our first session.

 My service is not covered by OHIP but may be covered by some private extended health insurance plans or workplace benefits.
 Please consult your individual healthcare insurance plan to determine the extent of coverage provided.

 As a Registered Psychologist, I can legally communicate a diagnosis.
 Diagnostic assessment can sometimes help you better understand your experiences and reassure you of your concerns.
-Oftentimes, third-party organizations or individuals (e.g., insurance companies, employers, etc.) request for diagnostic assessment to determine the eligibility of benefits (e.g., disability benefits, absence of leave/sick leave, workplace accommodation, etc.).
+Oftentimes, third-party organizations or individuals (e.g., insurance companies, employers, etc.) request a diagnostic assessment to determine the eligibility of benefits (e.g., disability benefits, absence of leave/sick leave, workplace accommodation, etc.).

 What the assessment process looks like: